The Sabre Trust is an education charity working in rural Ghana, to build a

 In the UK, Sabre employs a small number of staff, in fundraising, marketing, partnership support and administration capacities.
 This team works from the charity’s offices near Gatwick Airport, and generates the majority of funding needed to run the projects in Ghana.

-Sabre’s main offices are in Elmina, in Ghana’s Central Region, where the Managing Director heads up a team of thirty staff.
-Sabre’s team in Ghana is predominantly Ghanaian, in keeping with the charity’s ethos of supporting local skills development, and these employees are joined by a small number of expatriate staff and interns.
+Sabre’s main offices are in Elmina, in Ghana’s Central Region, where our Programme Manager heads up a team of predominantly Ghanaian, in keeping with the charity’s ethos of supporting local skills development, and these employees are joined by a small number of expatriate staff and interns.

 The activities of the Sabre Trust are overseen by a board of trustees in the UK, accountable to the Charity Commission.
 Visit our entry on the Charity Commission website.